NativeScript/docs-v7/ApiReference/ui/core/view/View.md

 ## Class: "ui/core/view".View
 _Inherits:_ [_ProxyObject_](../../../ui/core/proxy/ProxyObject.md)
 _Conform to:_ [_ApplyXmlAttributes_](../../../ui/core/view/ApplyXmlAttributes.md)
 This class is the base class for all UI components.
-A View occupies a rectangular area on the screen and is responsible for drawing and layouting of all UI components within.
+A View occupies a rectangular area on the screen and is responsible for drawing and laying out of all UI components within.

 ##### Static Properties
  - **loadedEvent** - _String_.